z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 ![alt text](images/bifrost2_area1.png "BiFrost*2 area")

-At 13KB the library is considerably larger than the high resolution variant of BiFrost, although you can reduce its display size by tweaking its [compile time](https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/target/zx/config/config_bifrost_2.m4) options.
+At 13KB the library is considerably larger than the high resolution variant of BiFrost, although you can reduce its display size by tweaking its [library build time](https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/target/zx/config/config_bifrost_2.m4) options.
 By default it loads at address 51625.